Optimistic limits of the colored Jones polynomials: Potential functions

 { }

 { }

 { }

-If no horizontal edge is collapsed at the positive or negative crossing, we assign any of $P_1,\ldots,P_4$ or $N_1,\ldots,N_4$ to the crossing respectively.
+If no horizontal edge is collapsed at the positive nor the negative crossing, we assign any of $P_1,\ldots,P_4$ or $N_1,\ldots,N_4$ to the crossing, respectively.
 In Lemma \ref{lem1}, we will show this choice does not have any effect on the optimistic limit of the colored Jones polynomial.

-For the end points of $I$ and $J$, we use the same formula whether certain horizontal edge is collapsed or not.
-For the end point of $I$ :
+For the endpoints of $I$ and $J$, we use the same formula disregarding whether certain horizontal edge is collapsed or not.
+For the endpoint of $I$ :

 { }

 { }